LampTrilos/superset-trino/README.md

 4. Run `bash bootstrap-superset.sh`
 5. Done!
 Checkout the service endpoints:
 6. Manually insert the superset client in Keycloak with superset.json
+7. Manually insert users, and also remove the user action "Update Password" from the first user tab

 Trino: `http://localhost:5542/ui/` (username can be anything) <br>